-Notes for the College Faculty - First Visit with Mentors and Teacher Cand idates 4

-Memorandum and Teacher Performance Assessment: What and Why 6A

-Student Consent Form 6

-Preparation Program Responsibilities for TPA videos

-Guidelines for Teacher Candidate use of TPA Video 9

-A Developmental Approach to Becoming a Teacher: Two Models

-Role of the Teacher Candidate

-Role of the Teacher Candidate as a Student

-Role of Teacher Candidate as a Teacher

-Role of the College Faculty 15

-PROFESSIONALISM AGREEMENT

-Role of the Cooperating Mentor Teacher

-Orienting the Teacher Candidate to the Assigned School 20

-Lesson Plan Components 21

-Withdrawing a Teacher Candidate from an Assignment 22

-Teacher Candidate Procedure for Requesting Removal 23

-Student Teaching Evaluation Conference Form

-End of Quarter Evaluation Form 25
+Notes for the College Faculty - First Visit with Mentors and Teacher Candidates 4 The Teacher Performance Assessment (edTPA): What and Why?
+5b Student Consent Form 6 PERMISSION SLIP - PARENT OR LEGAL GUARDIAN 7 Preparation Program Responsibilities for edTPA videos 8 Guidelines for Teacher Candidate use of edTPA Video 9 A Developmental Approach to Becoming a Teacher: Two Models 10 Role of the Teacher Candidate 13 Role of the Teacher Candidate as a Student 13 Role of Teacher Candidate as a Teacher 14 Role of the College Faculty 15 PROFESSIONALISM AGREEMENT 17 Role of the Mentor Teacher 19 Orienting the Teacher Candidate to the Assigned School 20 MENTOR TEACHERS AS COACHES 21 MENTOR TEACHERS AS EVALUATORS 23 MENTORS' ROLES IN THE TEACHER PERFORMANCE ASSESSMENT (edti PA).
+24 Lesson Plan Components 25 Withdrawing a Teacher Candidate from an Assignment 26 Teacher Candidate Procedure for Requesting Removal 27 Student Teaching Evaluation Conference Form 28 End of Quarter Evaluation Form 29